-With the support of the Barrow Arctic Science Consortium and the collaboration of the Barrow Whaling Captains Association, I am creating a series of paintings that depict the subsistence whaling culture of the Inupiat Eskimo people of Barrow, Alaska.
+This project was possible with the support of the Barrow Arctic Science Consortium and the collaboration of the Barrow Whaling Captains Association.
+In 2013, I spent seven months in the Arctic documenting and painting the subsistence whaling culture of the Inupiat Eskimo people of Barrow, Alaska.

 Inupiat tradition says that the whale chooses you.
-She gives herself to you.
-She chooses the whaler and the crew that is most respectful, that has the whitest umiaq, that doesn't quarrel on the ice, that is patient, organized, quiet and clean.
-If she decides that you are not ready to receive her, she may go to a different crew or community, or pass by altogether and continue her migration.
+The animal gives itself to you.
+It chooses the whaler and the crew that is most respectful, that has the whitest umiaq, that doesn't quarrel on the ice, that is patient, organized, quiet and clean.
+If you are not ready to receive it, the animal may go to a different crew or community, or pass by altogether and continue its migration.
 This gift is the ultimate sacrifice.
 This quiet, otherwordly giant appears out of the depths of a frozen ocean so that you and your community can continue to survive in one of the harshest climates on the planet.

-During my seven month stay in Barrow, Alaska, I created several small and large-scale studies of various stages of the whale hunt.
-I have chosen, for the final series, to depict only that moment when the community comes together to receive the whale.
-It is this exchange, the absorption of one life into another, that I find the most striking.
-This scene will ultimately be depicted in two large-scale triptychs of the spring and fall hunt.
+During my seven month stay, I followed whaling crews out onto the tundra and sea ice and created several small and large-scale studies of various stages of the whale hunt.
+I have chosen to depict only that moment when the community comes together to receive the whale.
+It is this exchange, the absorption of one life into another, that I find most striking.
+This scene is depicted in two large-scale triptychs of the spring and fall hunt.